Showing posts with label Amadeus VIII of Savoy. Show all posts

 When Amadeus died in 1383, his will left Bonne in charge rather than his son, Amadeus VII.
 The younger Amadeus had been born in 1360, so he was older than his father was when the succession passed to him.
 The younger Amadeus was betrothed to the daughter of the Duke of Burgundy, and there was a concern that French influence on the future of Savoy was becoming too great.

-She and the council maintained the regency while Amadeus VII got married and had a child, Amadeus VIII.
-Bonne's son died in.
-1391.
-A few years later, her son's doctor accused Bonne of ordering her son's death.
+Bonne and the council maintained the regency while Amadeus VII got married and had a child, Amadeus VIII.
+Amadeus VII died in 1391.
+A few years later, Amadeus VII's doctor accused Bonne of ordering her son's death.
 The Duke of Burgundy accused members of the Savoy council of being involved.
-They caused the regency to be taken from her, leaving her grandson, Amadeus VIII (1383 - 1451).
+This caused the regency to be taken from her, leaving her grandson, Amadeus VIII (1383 - 1451), in charge.